From: The Honorable Donald M. Payne, Jr.

 TEST for Lead Act

 Please join me in supporting the Transparent Environment in School Testing for Lead Act or TEST for Lead Act.
 The TEST for Lead Act addresses a major water testing gap and adds a much needed update to the Safe Drinking Water Act.
-While some school districts voluntarily test their drinking water for lead contamination, there is, surprisingly, no Federal requirement that schools test for lead regularly or to test for lead at all.
+While some school districts voluntarily test their drinking water for lead contamination, there is, surprisingly, no Federal requirement that schools test regularly or test at all.

 The TEST for Lead Act addresses this water testing gap by requiring any state that receives funding from the Drinking Water State Revolving Fund (DWSRF), which provides federal funding for safe water programs, to assist public and charter schools in establishing programs to test for lead in drinking water.
 It also requires schools to promptly disclose the results if elevated lead levels are found.